WilliamMurray-research/2026-0001-D/framework/README.md

-# README.md — Universal Project Template Framework (v0.0.4)
+# README.md — Deterministic Documentation System
+*Canonical Repository Governance & Phase‑Aligned Structural Specification*

 ---

-## 1. Project Identity
+## **1. Project Identity**

 **Project Title:**
 *(Insert project name here)*

-**Template Origin:**
-This project is instantiated from the **Universal Project Template Framework (v0.0.3)**.
-The framework defines mandatory structural, operational, and governance invariants.
-All projects inheriting this scaffold must preserve its canonical structure in full.
+**Governance Model:**
+This repository is governed by the **Deterministic Documentation System (v4.4.0)**.
+This system defines:

+- the **canonical phase structure** (–1 through 9)
+- the **Attractor Kernel Layer** (`0.0.0‑AK`, `0.0.1‑AK`)
+- the **Paradigm Layer** (`P‑2.9` → `P‑2.20`)
+- the **Execution Engine Layer** (`E‑3A` → `E‑3G`)
+- the **deterministic document taxonomy**
+- the **global semantic attractor constraints** applied to all documents

+All repositories instantiated under this model must preserve the **phase‑aligned directory structure** and the **semantic invariants** defined by the Master Index.

 ---

-## 2. Governance Statement
+## **2. Governance Statement**

-This repository is governed by the structural and procedural standards defined in the canonical template framework.
-The directory schema, required files, and operational conventions constitute part of the project's governance model and **must not be altered** except where explicitly permitted.
+This repository is a **phase‑aligned deterministic documentation environment**.
+The structure, naming, and placement of documents are governed by the Master Index v4.4.0.

+Two principles define the governance model:

+1. **Phase boundaries are immutable.**
+   Documents must reside in the directory corresponding to their canonical phase.

+2. **Attractor Kernel constraints apply globally.**
+   All documents across all phases must conform to the semantic surfaces defined by:
+   - **0.0.0‑AK — Ideative Attractor Kernel**
+   - **0.0.1‑AK — Semantic Attractor Kernel**

 Structural emptiness is meaningful.
-Null directories represent unpopulated operational domains and must be retained in version control using explicit tracking placeholders (`.gitkeep`).
+Empty directories represent unpopulated semantic domains and must be retained using `.gitkeep`.

-This template is designed to serve as a **canonical reference for automated instantiation**.
-Build tooling should treat this structure as the authoritative source and derive project scaffolds from it directly, rather than maintaining independent copies.
+The repository structure itself is part of the governance model and must not be altered except through formally approved extensions **within** the correct phase.

 ---

-## 3. Canonical Directory Structure
+## **3. Canonical Phase‑Aligned Directory Structure**

-The following structure is normative and must be preserved exactly:
+The following structure is **normative** and must be preserved exactly.
+Each directory corresponds to a phase in the deterministic documentation system.

 ```
 /
-├── docs/                                 # Conceptual & narrative specifications
+├── phase--1_conceptual_substrate/        # Raw ideation, hypotheses, proofs
-│   ├── research/
+│   └── research/
-│   │   ├── whitepapers/
+│       ├── whitepapers/
-│   │   ├── hypotheses/
+│       ├── hypotheses/
-│   │   ├── proofs/
+│       ├── proofs/
-│   │   └── algorithms/
+│       └── algorithms/

+├── phase0_ideation_foundational/         # Foundational analysis, worldview, constraints
 │   ├── governance/
 │   │   ├── motivation.md
 │   │   ├── roles.md